 On the other hand, genetic tests that are not valid or useful have the potential to cause harm by prompting inappropriate changes in medical care based on incomplete or incorrect information.

 Family health history is an important risk factor for common diseases, independent from traditional risk factors.
 More than 50 percent of the population is at increased risk of diabetes, cancer, or heart disease because they have close relatives with 1 or more of these diseases.
 Family health history has the potential to improve health by finding people who are at risk for disease in the future or who are already sick but have not been diagnosed.5

 Emerging Issues in Genomics

 - It is becoming increasingly difficult for evidence-based, independent review panels to quickly and thoroughly evaluate the proposed health benefits and harms of the fast-growing number of genetic tests and family health history tools.

 - As the number of recommended genetic tests increases, valid and reliable national data are needed to establish baseline measures and track progress toward targets.
 Many tests are recommended for use in small subpopulations, making it difficult for most national health information systems, such as the National Health Interview Survey (NHIS), to monitor progress.
-In addition, traditional administrative data sources in the health care system typically do not capture the use of genetic tests and family health history tools.
-For example, current procedural terminology (CPT) codes do not allow tracking of specific genetic tests in billing records.
+Traditional administrative data sources in the health care system offer new potential to track specific genetic tests in billing records with the introduction of new current procedural terminology (CPT) codes for molecular genetic tests that were implemented beginning in 2013.